Personality TheoriesPrimary students aged 7-9 in navy blazers role-playing personality traits in an interactive class activity

 The evolutionary approach, grounded in evolutionary theory, examines personality through the lens of adaptation and survival.
 This perspective considers how certain traits may have been advantageous in our evolutionary past, contributing to emotional stability and other personality characteristics.

-Freud's psychoanalytic theory is a comprehensive model that explores the human mind and behavior.
+Freud's psychoanalytic theory is a comprehensive model that explores the human mind and behaviour.
 Central to this theory is the belief in the importance of the unconscious and childhood influences.
-Freud argued that many aspects of our thoughts, feelings, and behaviors are influenced by unconscious motives and desires, which we are not fully aware of.
+Freud argued that many aspects of our thoughts, feelings, and behaviours are influenced by unconscious motives and desires, which we are not fully aware of.

 Freud also divided the structure of the mind into three components: the id, ego, and superego.
 The id represents the instinctual drives and operates on the pleasure principle, seeking immediate satisfaction without considering the consequences.
 The ego develops as a mediator between the id and the external world, following the reality principle.
 Lastly, the superego represents internalized societal values and acts as an internal moral compass.

-Freud's psychoanalytic theory emphasizes the significance of the unconscious mind, childhood development, and the division of personality into the id, ego, and superego.
-This theory provides valuable insights into human behavior and has had a profound impact on the field of psychology.
+Freud's psychoanalytic theory emphasises the significance of the unconscious mind, childhood development, and the division of personality into the id, ego, and superego.
+This theory provides valuable insights into human behaviour and has had a profound impact on the field of psychology.

 Extroversion measures the extent to which a person seeks social stimulation and enjoys being in the company of others.
 Extraverts are typically outgoing, energetic, and sociable, while introverts are more reserved and prefer solitude.
 Agreeableness captures an individual’s inclination towards empathy, kindness, and cooperation.
 People high in agreeableness tend to be compassionate, friendly, and trusting, while those low in agreeableness may be competitive, skeptical, or detached.